 Gluten free and vegan chocolate cookies and cream cake is a special cake for a special occasion – rich chocolate cake is covered in delicious buttercream frosting that’s blended with chocolate sandwich cookies.

 Good morning!
 I’m greeting you on this Tuesday morning another year older…I had a birthday on Sunday.
 It was a lovely day, and I got to do all the things that I love.
-We went to the bookstore, I played a short gig, we went to my son’s ice skating class, we went out to dinner, and I got to bake a chocolate cake!
+We went to the bookstore, I played a short gig, we went to my son’s ice skating class, we went out to dinner, and I got to bake a chocolate cookies and cream cake!

 The cake batter is based on my usual chocolate cake recipe, but I made a couple of small changes that made this cake extra moist.
 The first change was using melted vegan buttery spread rather than oil.
 The second change was that I actually mixed two gluten free/allergy friendly flour blends.
 I used equal parts Namaste Perfect Flour Blend and King Arthur Gluten Free Multi-Purpose Flour.